auth0/docs/articles/api/authentication/api-authz/_revoke-refresh-token.md

 ## Error Codes

-For the complete error code reference for this endpoint refer to [Errors > POST /oauth/revoke](#post-oauth-revoke).
+For the complete error code reference for this endpoint, refer to [Errors > POST /oauth/revoke](#post-oauth-revoke).

 ## Learn More